wso2-attic/siddhi-execution-kalmanfilter/README.md

-siddhi-execution-kalmanfilter
+siddhi-execution-kalman-filter
 ======================================

-The **siddhi-execution-kalmanfilter extension** is an extension to <a target="_blank" href="https://wso2.github .io/siddhi">Siddhi</a> provides that Kalman filtering capabilities to Siddhi.
+The **siddhi-execution-kalman-filter extension** is an extension to <a target="_blank" href="https://wso2.github .io/siddhi">Siddhi</a> provides that Kalman filtering capabilities to Siddhi.
 This allows you to detect outliers of input data.